geugenm/polaris/docs/overview.md

 - `polaris viz` is an interactive, browser-based 3D visualization of that dependency graph.

 - `polaris convert` will convert graph output from `polaris learn` to another file format (like `.gexf`).

-- `polaris behave` will detect anomalies in telemetry data and produce a json report of all the data and anomaly produced.
+- `polaris behave` will detect anomalies in telemetry data and produce a json report of all the data and any detected anomalies.

-- `polaris report` will show the results obtained by `polaris behave` in web-based interactive formats like anomaly visualisation, individual telemetry comparison etc.
+- `polaris report` is an interactive, browser-based report of the data produced by `polaris behave`.